prime-optimal/pysmashgg/README.md

 - Tournament names and slugs
 - Event dates and locations
 - Number of entrants
+- Tournament organizer information (when searching by tournament slug)
 - Interactive selection option

 For tournament results: